 In Dental Assisting There’s a Bright Future in Bright Smiles

-Good dental assistants are essential to helping offices run smoothly.
+Good Dental Assistants are essential in helping offices run smoothly.
 They perform administrative and clinical tasks for dental offices, clinics, and specialty practices such as orthodontists’, periodontists’ and oral surgeons’ offices.

-Labour market researchers expect the health care industry to experience significant growth in the coming years.
-In particular, dental assisting is among the fastest growing occupations in the country.
-The Bureau of Labor Statistics estimates that the number of dental assistant jobs will increase by 25% by 2022.
+Labor market researchers expect the health care industry to experience significant growth in the coming years.
+In particular, Dental Assisting is among the faster growing occupations in the country.
+The Bureau of Labor Statistics estimates that the number of dental assistant jobs will increase by 11% by 2028.
 This can be attributed to several factors:

 1. Changing attitudes about oral health